venkateshprasaddr-qa/Automation-Test-Reference/README.md

 - Screenshot capture works only for **failed** tests.
 - Make sure browser drivers (Chrome, Edge, etc.) are managed via WebDriverManager.
-- Application URL is set in `BaseClass.java`.
+- Application URL is opened in the respective test method can also be kept in Base class as per necessity

 ---